JoshDoody/joshdoody.github.io/book.md

 ---
 layout: post
-title: This is the ultimate salary negotiation guide
+title: Everything you need to know about salary negotiation, in one place
 tagline: Read Fearless Salary Negotiation for free
-excerpt: Read Fearless Salary Negotiation—the ultimate salary negotiation guide—online for free to decide if it's right for you.
+excerpt: Read Fearless Salary Negotiation online for free and quickly learn everything you need to know about salary negotiation in one place.
 last_modified_at: 2016-06-30
 share_title: Read Fearless Salary Negotiation for free
 ---
-Most salary negotiation guides are a big collection of articles.
+Most salary negotiation guides are a big collection of articles by different authors.
 They're good for digging into a *particular* topic, but you have to pick and choose the best article each time.

-It would be so much easier read a guide designed to walk you through the entire salary negotiation process step-by-step.
-That's why I wrote *Fearless Salary Negotiation*, which quickly became a #1 Best Seller on Amazon.
-It's a step-by-step guide that walks you through every phase of the interview and salary negotiation processes, and it's packed with specific tactics so you always know what to do next.
+Even when you find a good article, it may not cover the entire topic.
+And that means you have to go find *another* article by a *different* author to learn more.
+Different authors have different strategies and perspectives, which means you have to make sense of all those different ideas to use what you found.

 ## Read the ultimate salary negotiation guide for free

-***Fearless Salary Negotiation* is *the* ultimate salary negotiation guide**, and you can read it here for free.

-If you decide to buy the [book]({{ site.baseurl }}/#basic), [courses]({{ site.baseurl }}/video-courses/) or [coaching]({{ site.baseurl }}/coach/), you can do that any time.
-If you prefer to skim the book online, you can do that too.
+Wouldn't it be so much easier read a complete guide written by a single author to walk you through the entire salary negotiation process step-by-step?

+*Fearless Salary Negotiation* is a step-by-step guide that walks you through every phase of the interview and salary negotiation processes, and it's packed with specific tactics so you always know what to do next.
+That's why it quickly became a #1 Best Seller on Amazon.

+## Where should you start?

+If you have a job interview coming up, start with [How to ace your next interview]({{ site.baseurl }}/book/interview/).
+If you already have a job offer, start with [How to negotiate your new salary]({{ site.baseurl }}/book/negotiate/).

+If you're happy where you are but want more from your current job, start with [How to get your next raise]({{ site.baseurl }}/book/raise/).

 <html>
 {% include book_contents_linked.html %}